 \section{Summary and conclusions}

 \theequation{\arabic{section}.\arabic{equation}} We summarize by repeating the logic we have followed in this manuscript:

 \begin{itemize} \item[i)] The LS (or Schr\"odinger) equation with the point--like static OPEP is ill-defined (ultraviolet divergent).
 An infinite number of counterterms are needed in the limit $\Lambda \to \infty$.
 Treating the high partial waves in perturbation theory cannot be justified if one does not make assumptions about the range of applicability of the point-like OPEP, i.e. if one does not implicitly introduces a finite UV cutoff.
 The approach with $\Lambda \to \infty$ seems therefore to be useless if one wants to consider observables rather than specific partial waves. \item[ii)] Of course, this is not a conceptual problem in an EFT.
 The potential description is only valid for small momenta/energies.
 There are infinitely many forms of the OPEP potential which differ from each other by short-range terms and that are equivalent from the viewpoint of EFT.
 Choosing an appropriate short-range extension corresponds to using a finite cutoff.
-A striking example is the relativistically corrected expression for OPEP, cf. Eq.~(\ref{opep_rel}) -- it does not lead to divergences in the LS equation. \item[iii)] If one agrees to work with a finite $\Lambda$, than the question is how to choose it.
+A striking example is the relativistically corrected expression for OPEP, cf. Eq.~(\ref{opep_rel}) -- it does not lead to divergences in the LS equation.
+For an extended discussion on nonperturbative renormalization and the role of the cutoff the reader is referred to Refs.~\cite{Epelbaum:2009sd,Epelbaum:2012ua} and references therein. \item[iii)] If one agrees to work with a finite $\Lambda$, than the question is how to choose it.
 Our answer is: \emph{Any value of $\Lambda$ is acceptable if the error associated to its finite value is within the theoretical uncertainty at a given order.} This is a well--defined criterion in contrast to the one used in Ref.~\cite{Nogga:2005hy} (called ``strong'' or ``mild'' cutoff dependence).